ThinkBigAnalytics/AoaDemoModels/README.md

 # Adding new Models

-To add a new model, simply use the repo cli tool which helps to create the structure necessary for the given model.
-See [here](#adding-models-based-on-templates).
+To add a new model, simply use the aoa python package cli tool which helps to create the structure necessary for the given model, see [here](#adding-models-based-on-templates).
+You can install aoa python cli following the instructions specified [here](#install-aoa-python-package)

-    ./cli/repo-cli.py -a
+    aoa --add

 Note that you should manually add the new model to the [Available Models](#available-models) table above so that you can quickly access it from the main repository page.
 The cli tool will eventually update this as part of the process of adding a new repo.